Solage, Auberge Resorts Collection

 A pair of cruiser bicycles are parked outside every studio room for spontaneous cycle rides around the surrounding wineries and nearby downtown Calistoga.
 Pilates and fitness classes are offered daily in the Yoga & Movement Studio and with 20,000 square feet of dedicated health and wellness space, the award-winning Spa Solage is sure to cater to all your restful and indulgent treatment desires.

-The concierge at Solage can also organize private tasting and dining experiences, kayaking on the Russian River and you can borrow one of their dedicated Mercedez-Benz for a spin around the valley.
+The concierge at Solage can also organise private tasting and dining experiences, kayaking on the Russian River and you can borrow one of their dedicated Mercedez-Benz for a spin around the valley.

 Maudie Tomlinson (Staff)